Points of Interest

 VERMONT STATE HOUSE -- The Capitol is the pride of Vermont.
 Its gold-leaf dome (real gold) shines brightly against the wooded hillside in downtown Montpelier.
 The interior is adorned with marble floors, spiral staircases and finely carved wood trim.
 Tours of this magnificent building are available during the summer months and fall foliage.
 Closed Sundays.

 USS MONTPELIER MUSEUM - Montpelier, the birth place of Admiral George Dewey, has been a sea town without shores since the 1800's.
 The ships that have carried the City's name, served our country well, achieving highest honors, both above and beneath the waves.
 Montpelier is proud of its Naval Tradition and those who have served on them.
-Museum presents the ships and thier history.
+Museum presents the ships and their history.
 City Hall, Montpelier, regular business hours.

 HUBBARD PARK & TOWER -- Wooded park of 180 acres with walk-in off Terrace Street, just blocks from the Capitol.
 Haven for picnics and nature walks.
 Fifty-foot stone observation tower, city's highest point, provides spectacular view of surrounding countryside.